GoogleChrome/web.dev/src/site/content/en/blog/bluetooth/index.md

 authors are actively looking for enthusiastic developers to try out this API and give [feedback on the spec] and [feedback on the implementation].

-A subset of the Web Bluetooth API is available in Chrome OS, Chrome for Android 6.0, Mac (Chrome 56) and Windows 10 (Chrome 70).
+A subset of the Web Bluetooth API is available in ChromeOS, Chrome for Android 6.0, Mac (Chrome 56) and Windows 10 (Chrome 70).
 This means you should be able to [request] and [connect to] nearby Bluetooth Low Energy devices, [read]/[write] Bluetooth characteristics, [receive GATT Notifications], know